Jurong Bird Park is located in Singapore. The Park has been operating since January 1971.

 Hornbill & Toucans

 Home to the world’s largest collections of Southeast Asian hornbills are a series of large and lush aviaries.
 Jurong has had incredibly success in breeding this species.
+It is also the home of a rage of toucans such as the toco toucan and red billed toucan.

 You’ll hear the park’s parrot collection before you see them.
 32 aviaries are home to one of Asia’s most comprehensive parrot collections with birds such as the galah, macaws and palm cokatoos.

 Inside are the penguins who come from cool climates such as the Humboldt, rockhopper, macaroni and King penguins.
 Outside you can see the African or Jackass penguins, one of the few species adapted to a life in the tropics.
-They are housed with South African shelducks and gulls.

 Watch these graceful animals swimming around the lake.
 Here you can meet the black-necked swan, black swan and mute swam.

 This 13 story high experience takes you into the home of 600 birds.
-A 30 metre high waterfall towers over you as you cross the suspension bridge.
+A 30 metre (98ft) high waterfall towers over you as you cross the suspension bridge.

 Meet the birds of this fast disappearing habitat at Jurong.
 Here you can find the marabou stork and the Saddle-billed stork.